 In exceptional cases, students may request a temporary incomplete grade for any module for which they are currently registered.
 This is indicated by an "I" on the initial grade report.
-An "I" is assigned only in cases where a student receives permission from the loR to turn in module work after the end of the semester.
-The loR may communicate a grade penalty for late submission if applicable.
+An "I" is assigned only in cases where a student receives permission from the Instructor of Record to turn in module work after the end of the semester.
+The Instructor of Record may communicate a grade penalty for late submission if applicable.

 An incomplete "I" will also be assigned if a student is officially excused for a grading component.
 In this case no grade penalty will be imposed.
-The modalities for completion of the module in these cases is regulated in section III.4.
-Excuse from Academic Obligations.
+The modalities for completion of the module in these cases is regulated in III.4.
+"Excuse from Academic Obligations".

-The student must fulfill the missing requirements within the given deadline for submitting incomplete module work published in the Academic Calendar, whereupon the loR will convert the "I" to a grade.
+The student must fulfill the missing requirements within the given deadline for submitting incomplete module work published in the Academic Calendar, whereupon the Instructor of Record will convert the "I" to a grade.